Topic outline

 Connecting Climate Change and Strategy (2022)

-in new tabThis webinar covers embedding climate opportunity and risk into strategic thinking; how to undertake climate change scnario planning; building capacity in the board and executive team; key questions directors should be asking themselves; and, insights from directors working at the cutting edge.
+in new tabThis webinar covers embedding climate opportunity and risk into strategic thinking; how to undertake climate change scenario planning; building capacity in the board and executive team; key questions directors should be asking themselves; and, insights from directors working at the cutting edge.

 Credit: Australian Institute of Company Directors (AICD)